transloadit/uppy/website/src/docs/dashboard.md

 Set to true to automatically close the modal when all current uploads are complete.
 You can use this together with the [`allowMultipleUploads: false`](/docs/uppy#allowMultipleUploads-true) option in Uppy Core to create a smooth experience when uploading a single (batch of) file(s).

+> Setting [`allowMultipleUploads: false`](/docs/uppy#allowMultipleUploads-true) is **strongly** recommended when using this option.
+With multiple upload batches, the auto-closing behavior can be very confusing for users.

 ### `disablePageScrollWhenModalOpen: true`

 Page scrolling is disabled by default when the Dashboard modal is open, so when you scroll a list of files in Uppy, the website in the background stays still.
 Set to false to override this behaviour and leave page scrolling intact.